Mahikapandey1304/ecommerce-chat-helper/README.md

 npm run dev
 ```

-6. Use the following API endpoints:
+6. Test using the following API endpoints:

 - To start a new conversation:
   ```